wheelerlab-uwec/wrmXpress-gui/docs/index.md

     It may take 15-30 seconds for the GUI to start.
 Refresh the page if the GUI is not showing up in your browser.
     ///

-8. Follow the guidance in below to configure and run your analysis.
+8. Follow the guidance below to configure and run your analysis.

 ## Quick start

 To configure and run analyses, use the navigation column at left-hand side of the GUI.
 Full documentation for the Configure, Metadata, Preview, and Run steps can be found in the corresponding sections of this documentation site.

 1. **Configure** allows you to select relevant experimental and imaging parameters, as well as select the pipeline that you wish to run.
 Note that some selections will clash and be disallowed - you should see relevant warnings/errors if so.
 2. **Metadata** allows you to include well-based metadata.
-Each metadata type (i.e., concentration, treatment, time point, etc.) will be saved in a separate CSV with the same numbers of rows/columns selected in Configure - [Run-Time Settings](configuration/runtime.md).
+Each metadata type (i.e., concentration, treatment, time point, etc.) will be saved in a separate CSV with the same number of rows/columns selected in Configure - [Run-Time Settings](configuration/runtime.md).
 Custom metadata types can be added.
 Metadata will be merged with raw output after completing the analysis.
 Metadata is not required for a pipeline to run.
 3. **Preview** will allow you to preview the output of the pipeline's analysis on well A01 (or on the first well selected).
 4. **Run** is where the final pipeline will be run on all of the selected wells.
 Logs are written dynamically to the screen but also to the working directory.